FoodShare News and Updates

 Food benefits for students and young children

 Pandemic EBT (P-EBT) is a federal program that provides food benefits to the families of children who may be experiencing greater need because of the COVID-19 pandemic.
 Benefits are put on families' existing QUEST cards or on special P-EBT cards if they don't have a QUEST card.
-Families are encouraged to keep their P-EBT card even when they finish using benefits, as benefits may be put on it in the future if children are found eligible.
+Families are encouraged to keep their P-EBT card even when they finish using benefits, as benefits may be put on it in the future if they are eligible.

 There are three kinds of Pandemic Electronic Benefit Transfer (P-EBT) programs: